microsoft/nni/docs/en_US/Compression/Pruner.rst

     * "l2_activation": rank heads by the L2-norm of their attention computation output.
     * "taylorfo": rank heads by l1 norm of the output of attention computation * gradient for this output.
 Check more details in `this paper <https://arxiv.org/abs/1905.10650>`__ and `this one <https://arxiv.org/abs/1611.06440>`__.

 We support local sorting (i.e., sorting heads within a layer) and global sorting (sorting all heads together), and you can control by setting the ``global_sort`` parameter.
 Note that if ``global_sort=True`` is passed, all weights must have the same sparsity in the config list.
 However, this does not mean that each layer will be prune to the same sparsity as specified.
 This sparsity value will be interpreted as a global sparsity, and each layer is likely to have different sparsity after pruning by global sort.
+As a reminder, we found that if global sorting is used, it is usually helpful to use an iterative pruning scheme, interleaving pruning with intermediate finetuning, since global sorting often results in non-uniform sparsity distributions, which makes the model more susceptible to forgetting.

 In our implementation, we support two ways to group the four weights in the same layer together.
-You can either pass a nested list containing the names of these modules as the pruner's initialization parameters (usage below), or simply pass a dummy input and the pruner will run ``torch.jit.trace`` to group the weights (experimental feature).
+You can either pass a nested list containing the names of these modules as the pruner's initialization parameters (usage below), or simply pass a dummy input instead and the pruner will run ``torch.jit.trace`` to group the weights (experimental feature).
 However, if you would like to assign different sparsity to each layer, you can only use the first option, i.e., passing names of the weights to the pruner (see usage below).
-Also note that weights belonging to the same layer must have the same sparsity.
+Also, note that we require the weights belonging to the same layer to have the same sparsity.

-In addition to the following usage guide, we provide a more detailed example of pruning BERT for tasks from the GLUE benchmark.
-Please find it in this :githublink:`page <examples/model_compress/pruning/transformers>`.

 Usage
 ^^^^^